 Hello there.
 Welcome to Entrepreneurial Goddess.

 I am taking part in the 2014 A-Z Challenge - 26 posts on 26 days of April, with Sundays off.
-Today's letter is: M for Music [Click here to see my other AtoZ posts]
+Today's letter is: H for Hannah [Click here to see my other AtoZ posts]

 *Scriptures ~ New World Translation Bible (2013) available to read/download free here